mashayan/alwaysLearn/ReadMe.txt

 1339 Hello
-1340 My Name is Rez
+1340 My Name is Mjj